Career Advice Blog

 While layoffs will continue to be an inevitable aspect of the job sector, it is important to note that myriads of new jobs will evolve at the same time.
-Taking specifically about AI, it is expected to generate 2.3 million new jobs globally while obliterating just 1.8 million, according to a Gartner report.
+Taking specifically AI, it is expected to generate 2.3 million new jobs globally while obliterating just 1.8 million, according to a Gartner report.

-The report further suggests that 12 major factors will decide the future of jobs in India, including rising middle-class population, adoption of exponential technologies, business innovations, development of optimized supply chains and globalization-specific factors such as the level of FDI inflows, and availability of jobs at overseas locations for Indians.
+The report further suggests that 12 major factors will decide the future of jobs in India, including rising middle-class population, adoption of exponential technologies, business innovations, development of optimized supply chains, and globalization-specific factors such as the level of FDI inflows, and availability of jobs at overseas locations for Indians.

 Experts suggest that most future job loss warnings fail to distinguish between AI and automation while overlooking innumerable benefits of AI augmentation – a blend of human cognitive capabilities and artificial intelligence, wherein both will complement each other.
 This trend is likely to pick up pace in the next several years or decades to pave the way to future jobs that don’t exist today but will soon.

 The ongoing technological advancements will certainly change the job scene in India.
 Adoption of exponential technologies and digitization will bring about sea changes in business operations/processing, business models, and global value chains.
 These changes have the potential to positively transform the Indian employment landscape in near future – much better than what we expect today.
-More productive yet safer jobs, better suited job opportunity, higher-paying jobs, and improved access to social security are to name a few benefits that we can expect from the employment sector in the next couple of years.
+More productive yet safer jobs, better-suited job opportunities, higher-paying jobs, and improved access to social security are to name a few benefits that we can expect from the employment sector in the next couple of years.

 In association with the World Economic Forum (WEF), Observer Research Foundation conducted two surveys, namely Future of Work in India, including 774 companies from small and medium-sized enterprises to large corporations, and Young India and Work, comprising 5,746 youths, aged 15-30 years.
 The findings predict how digitization and emerging technologies can be leveraged to create a promising future for professionals in India at all levels.
 Continue reading to know how technological innovations could reshape the face of Indian employment:

-While it is a ubiquitous concern that automation and exponential technologies will eat up most of the present jobs in future, Indian companies have a completely opposing outlook.
-The survey has revealed that, there are twice as many companies that have hired new talents due to technology adoption as their counterparts that have reduced their workforce in the past five years.
+While it is a ubiquitous concern that automation and exponential technologies will eat up most of the present jobs in the future, Indian companies have a completely opposing outlook.
+The survey has revealed that there are twice as many companies that have hired new talents due to technology adoption as their counterparts that have reduced their workforce in the past five years.

 Owing to ongoing automation across industries, several jobs will certainly become redundant, but this might prove to be a blessing in disguise if it will replace risky and unwanted jobs.

-New types of job have recently emerged with the elimination of a few conventional ones.
+New types of jobs have recently emerged with the elimination of a few conventional ones.
 Around 21% of the participating companies have generated new positions in the wake of digitization and automation in the last 5 years.

 Improving Quantity and Quality of Jobs in India

-A large chunk of Indian workforce is not employed in organizations that are offering independent work along with growing inclination of the Indian youth towards digitally-enabled independent work calls for the development of revived models of social security and benefits that are directly related to independent professionals rather than employers.
+The increasing interest in organizations that are offering independent work along with the growing inclination of the Indian youth towards digitally-enabled independent work calls for the development of revived models of social security and benefits are directly related to independent professionals rather than employers.

 The survey report further revealed that India’s young generation is highly optimistic about independent work options.
-Nearly 59% of young participants expressed moderate to strong interest in being part of the gig economy for their primary source of earning.
+Nearly 59% of young participants expressed moderate to strong interest in being part of the gig economy as their primary source of earning.

-It is worth mentioning that women contribute to 17% of India’s GDP, which is around 35-40% for most developed countries.
+It is worth mentioning that women contribute 17% of India’s GDP, which is around 35-40% for most developed countries.
 Also, women make for about 27% of the total Indian workforce, which is way less than the global mean of 50%.
 If compared with previous reports, it is pretty evident that female participation in the labor force has increased.
 But the survey has a different story to tell!